-Creative Cloud Charts (Preview) was introduced in the June 2015 release of Illustrator CC as a technology preview to gather real-world feedback from customers on the new service.
-Based on customer feedback, the Illustrator team has decided to pause Charts and revisit the design of the feature.
+Creative Cloud Charts was released as a Technology Preview to gather broad customer feedback.
+Based on the customer input received, the Illustrator team has decided to pause Charts and revisit the design of the feature.

 Prior to November 30, 2015 you can access the Chart data by selecting the Chart in your Illustrator document, and clicking on the Edit in Creative Cloud button.
 Once in the Creative Cloud Charts service in the browser, go to the Data tab.
 You can copy the data from here to a spreadsheet which you can save to your desktop.

 After November 30, 2015 you can go to assets.adobe.com, log in to your Creative Cloud account.
 Select Libraries from the menu on the left, and then select Charts.
 From here you can navigate to the charts that you’ve created using Creative Cloud Charts.

 Charts created since the July 21, 2015 update to Illustrator CC 2015 and saved in Creative Cloud Libraries can still be accessed as standard Illustrator vector graphics.
 Charts created with the June 16 release of Illustrator CC will be saved as raster graphics (PNG files).

 No. The Creative Cloud Charts Tool is not available in the November 2015 release of Illustrator CC.